Simple spices, big flavor payoff.

 What is a substitute for pickling spice?

-The defining characteristic of pickle spice mix is whole or coarse spices.
+The defining characteristic of pickle spice mix is the use of whole or coarse spices.
 Any combination including the whole, main ingredients can be used as a substitute.
 This includes black peppercorns, mustard seeds, red pepper flakes, dill, and so on.

 Pickling salt is made up of 100% sodium chloride without any other additives.
-That means it’s lacking in any artificial ingredients.
-Table salts often contain additives meant to prevent caking.
+That means it contains no artificial ingredients.
+Table salt often contains additives to prevent caking.

 What else can pickling spices be used for?

-Use pickling spice in all sorts of dishes besides pickled cucumbers.
+Use pickling spice in all sorts of dishes, not just pickled cucumbers.
 You can pickle onions, green beans, and other vegetable medleys.
 They are excellent in soups, stews, and marinades for protein, too.

 If you made pickled eggs, what spices would you use?

 Traditional pickle spice is a great default option for pickling eggs.
-Many recipes call for the addition or substitution of fresh garlic, fresh dill, sliced onions, and other such ingredients, for a more savory blend.
-Beets and beet juice are often used as well, to give pickled eggs a bright pink color and a sweet, tangy flavor
+Many recipes call for adding or substituting fresh garlic, fresh dill, sliced onions, and other ingredients to create a more savory blend.
+Beets and beet juice are often used as well to give pickled eggs a bright pink color and a sweet, tangy flavor

 Is allspice the same as pickling spice?